LivingNow’s owner & editor, Emma, writes on change, flow, women, & connection for the May 2017 edition.

 Support & strength

-Further to supporting & strengthening community, I asked the female staff of LivingNow if they’d like to share any part of their stories with you – & several have ?
+Further to supporting & strengthening community, I asked the female staff of LivingNow if they’d like to share any part of their stories with you – & several have.
 Most wrote on our topic of ‘mother’, whether that be from the perspective of being a mother herself, or a daughter, or, in some cases, both!
 Some of us on the team are not mothers; so wrote on other aspects of being a woman.
-You’ll see Janice’s sweet musings on how she is impacted by the women in her life just below, while the stories by the LivingNow team relating to mothers went onto pages 12 & 13 of the printed magazine, & you can search using ‘mothers’ in the search bar.
+You’ll see the stories by the LivingNow team relating to mothers went onto pages 12 & 13 of the printed magazine.
+You can search using ‘mothers’ in the search bar here, online.

-I’ve included a beautiful photo here (above) to honour some very important women in my life.
+I’ve included a beautiful photo here (the lead photo, above) to honour some very important women in my life.
 I’m in the middle, surrounded by; my mother, Elizabeth, my ‘namesake-aunty’ Jo, & my beautiful niece, Maeve.
 All have had, & continue to have, a deep influence on my life.
 Another amazing women, not in that big photo, is my sister Mia.
-I grabbed a daggy photo of the two of us in school photos from the eighties – I’ll probably regret publishing it! ?
+I grabbed a daggy photo of the two of us in school photos from the eighties – I’ll probably regret publishing it!?

 What inspirations all of these beautiful women are!